-Your page will refresh after the Seminar has been created within your database, with some new options available that I've highlighted below:
+Your page will refresh after the Seminar has been created within your database, to display that new seminar's details page:

-First, you'll now see a Manage Attendees button.
+To add Attendees, click the Manage Attendees button at the bottom of the Seminar Details area.
 While you can add Attendees in bulk from your Advanced Search page, here we'll take a look at how you can add them individually.
 After clicking Manage Attendees, you'll see the below:

 No Attendees are displayed here, as none have yet been added.
 If you click Add Attendee, you'll see the below: